ISISNeutronMuon/SScanSS-2/docs/add_measurements.rst

 * The **Add Points** button inserts points that have been placed in the graphics view into the project.
 * The |reset| button resets the graphic view's camera.
 * The |help| button shows useful interaction shortcuts for the graphics view.
+* The |bound| button draws the bounding box of the sample (bounds and centre)  in the graphics view.

 .. image:: images/graphics_help.png
    :scale: 80